xPinkyDash/shiki-paper/Shiki - A Detailed Analysis of the Risen.md

 Vision is likely significantly enhanced due to the shiki spending almost all their waking moments at night, and they have not been found to struggle navigation through relatively complex areas in pitch-black darkness.
 Taste and smell has not been confirmed to function, but their hearing is as good as any living human, assuming no prior loss of hearing such as from old age.

-The shiki do not breathe, do not emit heat, have no pulse, and cannot digest food.
+The shikis do not breathe, do not emit heat, have no pulse, and cannot digest food.
 Essentially, all their smooth muscles are inoperable.
 The only involuntary muscles that are seen to be controlled by the shiki are lungs, allowing them to perform ventilation and in turn actions such speech and blowing some air.
 It is possible that their post-mortem breathing is possible because ventilation of lungs is already controllable in a human, living state, while aspects such as heart beating and digestion were never possible to consciously control solely by thought.
-The shiki are capable of controlling all voluntary muscles as usual.
+The shikis are capable of controlling all voluntary muscles as usual.

-It is believed that the shiki *are* blood, and that their bodies serve merely as husks to be controlled by the actual, viremic blood mass that is contained in them.
+It is believed that they *are* blood, that their bodies serve merely as husks to be controlled by the actual, viremic blood mass that is contained in them.
 All shikis are "dead" bodies suffering from viremia.
-Shiki multiply by spreading this disease to other living hosts through bites when consuming blood; viruses from their saliva is believed to infect their victims through the bloodstream when sucking up blood.
+Shikis multiply by spreading this disease to other living hosts through bites when consuming blood; viruses from their saliva is believed to infect their victims through the bloodstream when sucking up blood.
 And, they individually keep themselves alive by replacing dying blood cells with the living ones they consume from live humans.

 Furthermore, there exists a *living* sister-species of the shiki called Jinrou that suffer *none* of the shiki's disabilities, while exhibiting temporary superhuman strength and "twice the fineness" of all five senses when consuming human blood on a regular basis.
 Jinrou are far more rare than the usual shikis.